yumiyagawa1/Yu-TechwritingPortfolio/revised-documentation/introduction.md

 **Customer pain points** I'm looking to address include frustration resulting from poor organization, confusion from vague language, and an inability to easily navigate a document.

 The **motivations** to improve existing documentation include improving user satisfaction and making documentation more accessible for a wider audience.

+**User feedback**: these revisions showcase an iterative process that incorporates user feedback.
+Please reach out with any feedback or points of confusion you may have.